|

 Motorcycle dealers used the same base plates and stickers as regular motorcycles.
 However, motorcycle dealer plates contained a small, embossed, horizontal legend DLR on the left body of the plate, followed by a serial number in formats 000 or 0000.

 These were made available beginning with the 1981 base plate.
 Up to six characters were permitted.
+I'm guessing "FLH 65" was someone's initials and birth year.

 Motorcycle plates were modified to correspond with the black-on-reflective-white plates being issued to other vehicle types.
 They also received the script, fully spelled state name screened at the top of the plate.
 This base was issued to new registrants beginning in February 1986, and as a general replacement plate during the period October 1986 to September 1987.
-Probably a very small number of these plates were issued with 1986 expiraitons, but the overwhelming majority would have first expired in 1987 or later.
+Probably a very small number of these plates were issued with 1986 expirations, but the overwhelming majority would have first expired in 1987 or later.
 Mandatory two-year registration periods for motorcycles owned by individuals were phased in between July 1992 and June 1994.

 On this base, all-numeric serial numbers were inexplicably given to trucks rather than motorcycles.
 Motorcycle serial formats were therefore initially 00000D, with the "D" indicating Maryland's vehicle class code for motorcycles.
 Lead zeroes are used.
 This initial format was quickly exhausted, since only five characters were variable, and formats 0000D0 and 000D00 followed and were also exhausted.